alefore/weblog/ten-years-of-edge.md

   and… use those annotations as I'm editing files.
   Essentially, allow me to define stronger semantics in my notes, deriving ontologies.

+* Improve the CSV integration.
+  I'd like to make it easy to use Edge to load a *large* (at least in the 1e5-rows range)
+  CSV file and interactively manipulate it.
+  For example, to quickly express things like the following (probably based on Edge's extension language):

+  * "What's the average of the 5th column across rows where the 2nd column is greater than the 1st column?"

+  * "Plot a histogram of the values in the 2nd column, weighing each entry by the result of multiplying the 4th and 5th columns."

+  * "What's the Pearson correlation coefficient between two columsn?"

 ## Conclusions